nullrocket/gitbook/passwords/organization/filtering.md

 You can also use the Quick Search.
 Just start typing "profile"? and Passpack will narrow down the results for you.

-#### An Alphabetical Order List

-There are times when you are just browsing, or maybe you clicked on a tag that pulled up 2-3 pages of entries.
-Either way, to pass from page to page, just use the _next_ _page_ and _previous page_ buttons below your list.

-Passpack uses _alphabetical order buttons_ that show you the first three letters of the first entry on that page.
-It's very similar to the way things work at your local library.